underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

 // res0: String = *****
 ~~~

+Providing the implicit `IntOps` is in scope, the compiler will use it to supply a `stars` method to any `Int` that wants it.

 We'll copy and paste this as the basis of our `notFlagged` method.

 ## Query Enrichment